linkeddata/dokieli/README.md

 There is no root, authority, or centralisation here.
 Control yourself!

-dokieli is a decentralized article authoring, annotation, and social notification tool which works from a Web browser.
+dokieli is a decentralised article authoring, annotation, and social notification tool which works from a Web browser.
 While it is a general purpose tooling to write articles, it is fully compliant with the [Linked Research](https://linkedresearch.org/) initiative and principles, and provides